seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 The king of death gets no chance to see."

 From this we can infer that the entire Dhamma, even like the world system itself, inclines towards voidness.
-This fact is borne out by the following significant quotation in the *CūḷaTaṇhāsaṅkhayasutta*, cited by Sakka as an aphorism given by the Buddha himself: *Sabbe dhammā nālaṁ abhinivesāya*.[^fn313] Though we may render it simply as "nothing is worth clinging on to", it has a deeper significance.
+This fact is borne out by the following significant quotation in the *Cūḷataṇhāsaṅkhayasutta*, cited by Sakka as an aphorism given by the Buddha himself: *Sabbe dhammā nālaṁ abhinivesāya*.[^fn313] Though we may render it simply as "nothing is worth clinging on to", it has a deeper significance.
 The word *abhinivesa* is closely associated with the idea of entering into or getting entangled in views of one's own creation.
 The implication, then, is that not only the views as such, but nothing at all is worthwhile getting entangled in.
 This is suggestive of the emptiness of everything.

 This brings us to a very important sutta among the Eighths of the *Aṅguttara Nikāya*, namely the *Kiṁmūlakasutta*.
 In this particular sutta we find the Buddha asking the monks how they would answer a set of questions which wandering ascetics of other sects might put to them.
 The questions are as follows: